Binaural beats, where science meets spirituality?

 This blog is part one of a three part series.

-In the coming weeks I am going to be writing about Brainwaves, the five different types, what they are for and why we might want to manipulate them.
+Part two is on Brainwaves, the five different types, what they are for and why we might want to manipulate them, you can find it HERE.